-Total orders placed increased slightly in the three and six nine months ended June 30, 2023 September 30, 2023 compared to the same periods in 2022 primarily due to our ability to engage with our existing customers and acquire new customers through our sales and marketing efforts.
+Total orders placed increased decreased slightly in the three and nine months ended September 30, 2023 March 31, 2024 compared to the same periods period in 2022 2023 primarily due to our ability to engage with our existing customers and acquire new customers through our sales and marketing efforts. decreased promotional activity, partially offset by a higher number of orders at full price.